 The Collaborative Catholic Parishes of Holy Redeemer and Immaculate Conception: Immaculate Conception Catholic Church, 42 Green St., Newburyport; Church of the Nativity Catholic Church, 4 Green St., Merrimac; St. Ann Catholic Church, 300 Main St., West Newbury.

-For more on Facebook: Holy Redeemer — Immaculate Conception Collaborative parishes.
-On the web: hriccatholic.org.
+For more information, Facebook: Holy Redeemer — Immaculate Conception Collaborative parishes.
+Website: hriccatholic.org.
 Twitter: @HRICCatholic.